 As soon as you save posts and pages, WordPress begins to store new revisions of your content in its database.
 These show up in a Revisions section at the bottom of the content editor …

 (WordPress post revisions list – Post Editor section)

 If the Revisions area isn’t visible, click the Screen Options tab at the top right-hand corner of your screen …

 (Screen Options tab)

 Make sure that the check box next to ‘Revisions’ in the Boxes section is checked …

 (Screen Options tab – Revisions)

-Managing Content Revisions – WordPress Plugins
+Managing Post Revisions – WordPress Plugins

-(Your database could be storing lots of unnecessary data)
+(As you write more posts on your site, your database could be storing lots of unnecessary data)

 To learn more about WordPress plugins that will help you manage your post revisions, go here: